Welcome to the Mojo Power Family

 To make things simple, we would like to offer you the same product you are on with Sanctuary Energy.

-Click the VERIFY YOUR ACCOUNT button below to become a Mojo Energy customer and we will give you up to $100 credit* towards your energy bill.
+Click the VERIFY YOUR ACCOUNT button below to become a Mojo Energy customer.

 Market Offer Contract

 This agreement is between Mojo Power Pty Limited (ABN 61 604 646 479 ) (also referred to in this agreement as “we”, “our” or “us”) and the customer (also referred to in this agreement as “you” or “your”).

 If you have arranged for us to supply and install a solar photovoltaic system at your supply address, a separate contract (in addition to this agreement) relating to that installation will be provided to you by us.

 In addition to this agreement, the energy laws and other consumer laws also contain rules about the sale of energy and we will comply with these rules in our dealings with you.
 The energy laws set out specific rights and obligations about energy marketing, payment methods and arrangements for customers experiencing payment difficulties.

 PART 1: OUR AGREEMENT WITH YOU

 You may receive a copy of this agreement or any of the documents referred to or incorporated into in this agreement by contacting us as at the address and details provided in Part 6.

 The agreement incorporates the disclosure notice, offer, price list and energy laws and these documents form part of this agreement.